 In order to calculate the amount of fireworks, the difference between import and export each year is taken into account.
 These statistics are derived from the national statistics agency (CBS).
-As the difference between imported and exported fireworks does not need to be set off in the same year, consecutive years have been averaged according to the following rule:
+Fireworks that are set off on New Year's eve are included in the inventory of the new year (for example, emissions from fireworks set off during the New Year's eve of 1999/2000 are included in the inventory of 2000.
+As the difference between imported and exported fireworks does not need to be set off in the same year, we have calculated a moving average of the fireworks amount for three years according to the following rule:

-Year2 = (Year1 + 2 Year2 + Year3) / 4
+$$Year3 = (Year1 + 2 Year2 + Year3) / 4$$